 The stewards of the fund are well on their way to generating an endowment of a half million dollars in five years.
 The Foundation seeded the fund with $50,000 helping to launch the scholarships and the Cambridge resident initiative has focused on growing the fund.
 Today, 58 donors have contributed and the Fund is more than $372,000.
 Just as the scholarships focus on persistence in college, the Fund itself is focused on persistence as well.
 The goal is to ensure it’s a long-term sustainable fund – one that will sustain a recession and grow through its performance, sustaining gifts, and new donors.

 “Our goal is to focus on persistence – ensuring that lower income students have the financial support to complete their studies,” said Liz Keating.
 “There are so many obstacles hampering kids from getting into and completing a post-secondary program.
 This is one important step toward helping our children gain equal access to higher education.”

 The Falcon Pride Scholarships are doing their part by investing in students so they can focus their energy on academics and achieving their goals.

 “Not going to college is not about a lack of motivation for students, it’s about money and the expense or they don’t know what their passion is…but that shouldn’t stop them,” said Roodeline Guichette, “because college is about learning what your passion is.”

 So, Cambridge, let’s give all our city’s children the chance to find their passion.
-To donate to the Falcon Pride Scholarship fund: visit our donations page and specify in the “Purpose” box that you would like your gift to go to the Falcon Pride Scholarship fund.
+To support the Falcon Pride Scholarship Fund, visit our donate page.